Simple Continued Fractions an Approach for High School Students: Simple Continued Fractions

 \section{Simple Continued Fractions}

-A simple continued fraction is a special case of a generalized continued fraction for which the partial numerators are equal to unity, i.e., $b_n=1$ for all $n=1, 2, ....$.
-A simple continued fraction is therefore an expression of the form
+A simple continued fraction is a special case of a generalized continued fraction where the partial numerators are equal to unity, i.e., $b_n=1$ for all $n=1, 2, ....$.
+A simple continued fraction is thus an expression of the form

-When used without qualification, the term "continued fraction" is often used to mean "simple continued fraction" or, more specifically, regular (i.e., a simple continued fraction whose partial denominators $a_0, a_1, ...$ are positive integers;\cite{Rockett1992}).
+When used without qualification, the term "continued fraction" often means "simple continued fraction" or, more specifically, regular (i.e., a simple continued fraction whose partial denominators $a_0, a_1, ...$ are positive integers;\cite{Rockett1992}).
 The number of terms can either be finite or infinite.
-A more convenient way to denote continued fractions such as the one above would be to denote it by: $N=[a_0,a_1,a_2,a_3,a_4,a_5,a_6,\cdots]$
+A more convenient way to denote continued fractions such as the one above would be to denote it by $N=[a_0,a_1,a_2,a_3,a_4,a_5,a_6,\cdots]$.

+The $n$th convergent of a simple continued fraction $N=[a_0,a_1,a_2,a_3,a_4,a_5,a_6,\cdots]$ is given by the ratio of two successive terms in the sequence of numerators $P_n$ and denominators $Q_n$ defined by the recurrence relations:

+The sequence of convergents $\frac{P_n}{Q_n}$ provides the best rational approximations to the real number represented by the continued fraction.
+This property is known as the \textit{best approximation property} of continued fractions.

+Every real number has a unique representation as a simple continued fraction, except for the ambiguity at the end of finite continued fractions, where $[a_0,a_1,a_2,\ldots,a_n-1,1]$ is equivalent to $[a_0,a_1,a_2,\ldots,a_n]$.
+The continued fraction representation of a rational number is always finite, while the continued fraction representation of an irrational number is always infinite.
+This property provides a method to distinguish between rational and irrational numbers.